Module fiber

 new

-(function[, function-arguments])¶ Create but do not start a fiber: the fiber is created but does not begin to run immediately – it starts after the fiber creator (that is, the job that is calling
+(function[, function-arguments])¶ Create a fiber but do not start it.
+The created fiber starts after the fiber creator (that is, the job that is calling

 fiber.new()

-- function-arguments – what will be passed to function
+- function-arguments – arguments to be passed to the function

 Return: created fiber object